aws-samples/aws-open-data-satellite-lidar-tutorial/README.md

-# MLSL OpenData tutorial
+# Deep Learning on AWS Open Data Registry: Automatic Building and Road Extraction from Satellite and LiDAR

-This is the repository for MLSL OpenData tutorial content.
+This is the repository for OpenData tutorial content by MLSL.

 ## Setup